shavonneg/tp/docs/UserGuide.md

 * Name must be unique, clients with exact same name is not allowed.
 * A client can have any number of tags (including 0).
 * Tags do not accept whitespaces (e.g. "VIP 2" is not accepted, "VIP2" is accepted).
+* Tags only accept 0-9 and a-z.
-* Name and Tags only accept 0-9 and a-z (case-insensitive).
+* Names only accept 0-9 and a-z and are case-sensitive.
+    * Two persons with the same name are not allowed, but two persons with the same name but different cases are allowed.
 * Phone number must be numeric and at least 3 numbers.
-It must not contain spaces " ", "brackets ()" or "hyphens -", "plus +" , or other symbols.
+It must not contain spaces " ", brackets `()` or hyphens `-`, plus `+` , or other symbols.
 * Emails must not have consecutive special characters.
 E.g. "john..doe@example.com" is not accepted.

 </div>